smashedr/esphome-configs/README.md

       box_num: 01
       sorting_weight: 50
 ```

+This package captures each gesture and publishes them to a text sensor with the last value, UP, DOWN, RIGHT, or LEFT.

 You will probably want to extend the `last_gesture` sensor to add automation for the `on_value`: